Alaska Girl Publishing features author Tiffee Jasso. I think you will enjoy her books, wit and humor.

 Billy walked slowly along the side of the crashed vessel, searching for clues that might tell him where the ship hailed from.
 He stopped to take out his field scanner, pushed the vidcam key and began a detailed description of the downed space vessel to take back to the Blue Lucy.

-Frustration set in when he found the layer of red dust and grit that covered the craft’s hull was so thick it hid any tags, logos, or other clues that would solve the mystery of who owned the vessel.
+Frustration set in when he found the layers of red dust and grit covering the craft’s hull was so thick they hid any tags, logos, or other clues that would solve the mystery of who owned the vessel.
 Or rather, who had owned it, he reminded himself, since the ship was now just a piece of salvage.

 “Whoa!”
 He exclaimed.
 “When did they make chrome-plated ships?”

 “I don’t know.
 I can’t recall ever seeing or hearing of one,” Striker replied as he walked up and stared at Billy’s and his own reflections in the silver mirror-like surface of the ship’s hull.
 “But, it might help tell us more about it and where it came from as I doubt there will be very many models like this one in the files.”

 Striker turned away and moved on to inspect the part of the ship that had slammed into the rock wall, halting the spacecraft’s disastrous skid as it had plowed through the rocky terrain.
 It was plain to see, by the damage done to the surrounding area, the runaway ship had hit the rock wall at a terrific speed.
 Yet, he saw no signs of structural damage to the vessel’s hull.

 He stopped to look back down the length of the vessel, searching for signs of hull breaches or surface ripples that would indicate metal giving way as it impacted with the planet’s surface.
 He saw none.
 Now that’s got to be one for the books, he thought.

 As Billy wiped away the dust, his glove slipped across the metal surface and revealed a small panel of black colored triangles.
 Each button had a design etched into it.
 He did not recognize any of the icons.